 Masters in Nutrition Program Information

-A Master of Science in Nutrition program is usually completed in two years of full-time study and prepares students for careers in the nutritional sciences, although many graduates choose to enter the job market as registered dietitians, which may require state licensing.
+A Master of Science in Nutrition program typically takes two years to complete and prepares students for careers in the nutritional sciences.
+Graduates choosing to enter the job market as registered dietitians may also need state licensing.

 Students in a graduate-level nutrition program learn which foods are high in nutritional composition and are beneficial and integral to overall well-being.
 Alternatively, students may investigate foods that are low in nutritional value and may contribute to lethargy and obesity.
 Students may look at common factors that can impact the nutritional content of food, such as food handling, cooking and food processing.